andrew/ultimate-awesome/README.md

 - [awesome-pest](https://github.com/pest-parser/awesome-pest) - A curated list of resources, projects, and tools using or for the pest parser generator in Rust.
 - [awesome-aws-research](https://github.com/randyridgley/awesome-aws-research) - A curated list of awesome Amazon Web Services (AWS) libraries, open source repos, guides, blogs, and other resources for Academic Researchers new to AWS.
 - [awesome-rcj-soccer](https://github.com/robocup-junior/awesome-rcj-soccer) - A curated list of resources relevant to RoboCupJunior Soccer.
-- [awesome-crowds](https://github.com/suchow/awesome-crowds) - A curated list of awesome resources on crowdsourcing, human computation, and online behavioral experiments.
 - [awesome-rspack](https://github.com/web-infra-dev/awesome-rspack) - A curated list of awesome things related to Rspack, Rsbuild and Rspress.
 - [awesome-wsdev](https://github.com/WonderfulToolchain/awesome-wsdev) - A curated list of WonderSwan development resources.
 - [awesome-ChatGPT](https://github.com/zhoucz97/awesome-ChatGPT) - ChatGPT相关资源汇总.
 - [awesome-lanzarote](https://github.com/zupo/awesome-lanzarote) - Collection of useful bits for digital nomads & expats in Lanzarote.
 - [awesome-aiken](https://github.com/aiken-lang/awesome-aiken) - A collection of Aiken libraries, dapps, and resources.
+- [the-best-email-marketing-services-and-tools-for-marketers](https://github.com/cemhurturk/the-best-email-marketing-services-and-tools-for-marketers) - The best email marketing services and tools help marketers save time and improve their results.
 - [awesome-cryptocollectibles](https://github.com/cryptocopycats/awesome-cryptocollectibles) - A collection about Awesome Crypto Collectibles (& Assets) - Yes, Non Fungible Tokens (NFTs) - Yes, Unique Bits & Bytes on the Blockchain - Buy!
 Sell!
 Hodl!.
 - [awesome-ruby-api](https://github.com/edymerchk/awesome-ruby-api) - A collection of awesome libraries, tools, frameworks and software to create beautiful APIs using Ruby.
 - [awesome-qc-courses](https://github.com/hebrewsnabla/awesome-qc-courses) - Quantum Chemistry course resources available on GitHub and other platforms.